-17.1.1 In respect of each of the four licensing objectives, when completing their operating schedule, applicants should consider:

-- the nature and style of the venue

-- the activities being conducted there

-- the location

-- any special effects or risks, and

-- the anticipated or target clientele.

-- 17.1.2 Applicants are encouraged to carry out a risk assessment before completing the operating schedule and identifying those additional measures appropriate to promote the licensing objectives.
-Any risk assessment completed would not need to be provided to the licensing authority as part of the application, although responsible authorities would find this information helpful when assessing whether to make a representation.
-Reference should be made as to whether additional measures will be taken on an occasional or specific basis such as when a special event or promotion is planned, which is intended to, or likely to attract larger audiences.

-- 17.1.3 Applicants should be aware that any measures included in their operating schedule will be converted into conditions consistent with these measures attached to the licence.
-For this reason, applicants should, where possible, identify measures that specifically set out the action to be undertaken and who is responsible for that action.

-- 17.1.4 Where a relevant representation is made and the discretion of the licensing authority is engaged, the proposed operating schedule submitted by the applicant may be amended by the licensing authority where it considers this appropriate and proportionate to address the licensing objectives.

-- 17.1.5 Organisers of large, temporary outdoor events (such as music festivals, fairs, shows and carnivals) are strongly encouraged to engage as early as possible with the responsible authorities to ensure that their planned event is developed in a way likely to promote the licensing objectives.
-They should also seek the advice of the Suffolk Safety Advisory Group or any successor body.
+- 17.1.1 In respect of each of the four licensing objectives, when completing their operating schedule, applicants should consider: - the nature and style of the venue - the activities being conducted there - the location - any special effects or risks, and - the anticipated or target clientele. - 17.1.2 Applicants are encouraged to carry out a risk assessment before completing the operating schedule and identifying those additional measures appropriate to promote the licensing objectives.
+Any risk assessment completed would not need to be provided to the licensing authority as part of the application, although responsible authorities would find this information helpful when assessing whether or not to make a representation.
+Reference should be made as to whether additional measures will be taken on an occasional or specific basis such as when a special event or promotion is planned, which is intended to, or likely to attract larger audiences. - 17.1.3 Applicants should be aware that any measures included in their operating schedule will be converted into conditions consistent with these measures attached to the licence.
+For this reason, applicants should, where possible, identify measures which are specific and clear as to the action to be undertaken and who is responsible for that action. - 17.1.4 Where a relevant representation is made and the discretion of the licensing authority is engaged, the proposed operating schedule submitted by the applicant may be amended by the licensing authority where it considers this appropriate and proportionate to address the licensing objectives. - 17.1.5 Organisers of large, temporary outdoor events (such as music festivals, fairs, shows and carnivals) are strongly encouraged to engage as early as possible with the responsible authorities to ensure that their planned event is developed in a way likely to promote the licensing objectives.
+They should also seek the advice of the Suffolk Safety Advisory Group or any successor body. - 17.1.6 In respect of each of the four licensing objectives, when completing their operating schedule applicants should consider what measures are appropriate relevant to the size, individual style and characteristics of their premises and events.